 In the dermis we assume that contraction and growth drive healing.
-Both processes are regulated by fibroblasts that accumulate in the wound space following injury.
+Both processes are regulated by fibroblast cells which accumulate in the wound space following injury.
 When modelling proliferation in the dermis, we consider two mechanisms.
 Firstly, there is a basal proliferation from the healthy skin, which is localised close to the wound.
 Secondly, the growth rate of the new and surrounding tissue is enhanced by the amount of stretch it experiences.
-Such mechanosensitive behaviour is known to occur during dermal wound healing (Chiquet, 1999; Pietramaggiori, 2007).
+Such mechanosensitive behaviour is known to occur during dermal wound healing [20, 21].
 As for epidermal tissue, we assume that the growth of new dermal tissue follows a modified logistic growth law.
-By applying the principle of mass balance to the new dermal tissue, $A_R - A_S(t)$ , we deduce that where $k^$ is the growth rate of the dermal tissue and $A_R$ is the carrying capacity.
-As with the epidermal growth rate, we write where the first term represents the growth rate of the new dermal tissue and the second term the contribution to growth from the annulus surrounding the initial wound margin.
-For simplicity we assume that the areas of the annuli surrounding the wound that contribute to epidermal and dermal tissues are identical ( $\nu$ is the same in (2) and (6)).
-We decompose the growth rate k into basal and mechanosensitive contributions.
-In order to quantify the mechanosensitive contraction, $\Psi \in [0, 1)$ :
+By applying the principle of mass balance to the new dermal tissue, $A_R - A_s(t)$, we deduce that: